SunlayGGX/Storm/README.md

 A command must start with a keyword defining what it is, folowwed by some parameters if needed.
 Both are separated by the character "**:**" .<br><br>
 Here the list of available commands :
 - **pid** : Parameters are the list of PIDs separated by a ' ' or a ','.
 It specifies that the following script must be executed only by the processes referred by the listed PIDs.
 - **enabled** : It specifies the following script is enabled if the parameter is either "true", "on" or "1", "false".
 Disabled if parameter is either "false", "off" or "0".
+There could only be 1 of this key specified in the same command.

 ## Exposed methods